Deaths due to acute respiratory infections in Australia

 For Aboriginal and Torres Strait Islander people who died from or with an acute respiratory disease:

 • COVID-19 was involved in more deaths than both influenza and RSV across each year in 2022-2024.
-To date in 2025, there have been 22 deaths involving COVID-19 and 49 deaths involving influenza.
+In 2025 there were 24 deaths involving COVID-19 and 62 deaths involving influenza.
+So far in 2026 there have been slightly more deaths involving COVID-19 than influenza.

-• The annualised 2025 mortality rate for influenza related mortality is higher in both Aboriginal and Torres Strait Islander and non-Indigenous people than for 2024, but data for 2025 is not yet complete.
+• The 2025 mortality rate for influenza related mortality was higher for Aboriginal and Torres Strait Islander people than for 2024.
 Influenza mortality rates were higher in 2024 than in 2022 or 2023.

 COVID-19InfluenzaRSV